Programs & Products

-Our Pre-K program has a workbook that is just for tracing because it is developmentally appropriate.
+Our Pre-K program has a student edition that is just for tracing because it is developmentally appropriate.
 Tracing can be a step before the child forms the letter independently.
 However, we discourage you from having a child trace dot-dot letters or shapes, because these are visually confusing and provide no instructional benefit.

 If you want children to trace, use a highlighter.
 It is important to watch children as they trace because they may incorrectly trace a letter from the bottom up, etc. Therefore, always model a letter for them and have them trace over a yellow highlighted letter.
 Finally, ask them to write the modeled and traced letter independently.